Questions and Answers about COVID-19 Vaccines

 • Vaccination provides a wider breadth of protection based on the types of memory responses produced.

-In addition, studies have suggested that infection followed by vaccination provides better protection than either vaccination or infection alone.
+In addition, studies have suggested that “hybrid immunity,” that is immunity developed as a result of both infection and vaccination, provides better protection than either vaccination or infection alone.

 Is a coronavirus vaccine necessary?

 SARS-CoV-2 infections can be a minor hindrance or lead to severe disease or even death.
 Likewise, some people, including children, experience lingering symptoms, called “long COVID,” which is yet to be understood.
-The virus will likely be circulating in the United States and the world for decades if not longer.
-While hygiene measures such as social distancing, handwashing, and wearing masks offer some help, the best way to stop this virus is to generate SARS-CoV-2-specific immunity.
-No virus has ever eliminated itself by inducing natural immunity in a large percentage of the population.
-Only herd immunity induced by vaccination can eliminate viruses, as has now been shown for smallpox and two of the three different types of poliovirus.
+This virus will continue to circulate in the United States and the world for decades if not longer.
+While hygiene measures, such as social distancing, handwashing, and wearing masks, offer some help, the best way to stop this virus is to generate SARS-CoV-2-specific immunity.
+At this point, most people have some immunity either from vaccination or from infection.
+However, two points are worth considering:

 For more information, watch this short video of Dr. Paul Offit addressing “Why does it matter if I don’t get the COVID-19 vaccine?”